-This method can be used for entering the username too, since most banks have account numbers as username.
-If you are suffering from some keylogger phobia, use this technique while typing the url too.
+This method can be used for entering the username too since most banks have account numbers as the username.
+If you are suffering from some keylogger phobia, use this technique while typing the URL also.

 Hardware key loggers are easy to find.
-They are devices which is attached in between keyboard and cpu junction.
-If you are really suspicious about them just check the back side of cpu and find if something is fishy.
+They are devices which are attached in between keyboard and CPU junction.
+If you are suspicious about them, check the backside of CPU and notice if something is fishy.
 The images will give you a better idea.

-Feeling secure?
-Well, this sort of stuff may not work against the really smart keyloggers.
-Yeah, the one’s that also take a screenshot when a keystroke or mouse event is detected.
+Is it feeling secure?
+Well, this sort of stuff may not work against the smart keyloggers.
+Yeah, the ones that also take a screenshot when a keystroke or mouse event is detected.

-There’s is a solution for that too, but it is cumbersome.
+There’s a solution for that too, but it is cumbersome.
 Take a Live CD of any of the Linux distributions.
 Insert and use ( and hope Linux will detect the hardware so you can start surfing; I have read Ubuntu Linux is good.).
-Even if you can successfully access from the Live CD, don’t forget to use the above tips to workaround the hardware keylogger.
+Even if you can successfully access from the Live CD, don’t forget to use the above tips to work around the hardware keylogger.

 Open Task Manager by doing a right-click on the task manager, and selecting it.
 Look for any suspicious program which is running in the background.
 If you find something, I would suggest not using the computer at all.
 You may think of killing the process, but they usually respawn.